 b) helping you to clarify what is truly important and meaningful to you – i.e., your values – then use that knowledge to guide, inspire and motivate you to change your life for the better.

-Cognitive Behaviour Therapy (CBT) is the gold standard treatment approach for many psychological disorders.
-CBT assumes that our thoughts and behaviours can influence each other, as well as our emotions, and therefore our mental well-being.
-Therapy aims to disrupt the maladaptive patterns of thought and behaviour that cause distress or poor functioning, and to replace these with more adaptive patterns, which promote mental well-being.
+Cognitive Behavior Therapy (CBT) is the gold standard treatment approach for many psychological disorders.
+CBT assumes that our thoughts and behaviors can influence each other, as well as our emotions, and therefore our mental well-being.
+Therapy aims to disrupt the maladaptive patterns of thought and behavior that cause distress or poor functioning, and to replace these with more adaptive patterns, which promote mental well-being.

-CBT is a very collaborative approach to therapy, requiring that you and your psychologist work together to find ways to improve your patterns of thought and behaviour.
-Although CBT has a strong basis of treatment strategies and theories, it is also very individualised, so it is tailored to your unique situation.
+CBT is a very collaborative approach to therapy, requiring that you and your psychologist work together to find ways to improve your patterns of thought and behavior.
+Although CBT has a strong basis of treatment strategies and theories, it is also very individualized, so it is tailored to your unique situation.

 Mindfulness involves paying attention to each event experienced in the present moment within our body and mind, with a non-judgmental, non-reactive and accepting attitude.
 In learning to be mindful, we can begin to counter many of our everyday sufferings such as stress, anxiety and depression because we are learning to experience events in a more impersonal and detached way.
 Our psychologist integrate the mindfulness approach with tried and true conventional approaches.
 Margaret Mitchell, one of our Clinical Psychologists, has a special interest in mindfulness.